hiper2d/ai-llm-playground/README.md

 - I use the latest `GPT-4 Turbo` model
 - I use OpenAI voice generation

-The core of this project is the Assistant that is capable of the following:
+The core of this project is the Assistant with few tools.
+It is capable of doing the following:
 - keep the conversation with the user, suggest restaurants and dishes from the database
 - understand when to query the database and come up with queries to find the best restaurants nearby and use the result in the conversation
 - understand when a user wants to see a particular dish and generate an image of it using DALL-E 3